Search Knowledge Base by Keyword

 Additionally, we set the KB Categories and Articles module row to 1400px, expecting the module to be limited to that width.

-Elementor Container width settings
+Elementor Container Width

 Note: On the left sidebar, you’ll see the “Content Width” set to “Boxed” and the “Width” limited to 1140px.
 These settings are causing the KB’s width to be constrained.

-Divi Builder
+Divi Builder / Theme

 This article assumes you have a working knowledge of the Divi Builder and its components (Sections, Rows, and Modules).
 If you are unfamiliar with Divi, we recommend reviewing their documentation before proceeding.
 Once you are familiar with the basics, you can continue with this article.